naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Clara: We live in constant fear of the short ones who, in my experience, will climb four chairs, two boxes, a small coffee table, and six oddly placed stools to get what they want.

+%

+Nadine Annoyed: Why do you act like we’re three year olds?
+Eris: (exasperated) WHY?!?
+Eris: (points at Gambi) YOU TRIED TO HYJACK A CAR!
+Eris: (points at Nadine) YOU NEARLY JUMPED 20 FEET OFF A CARPARK!
+Eris: (points at Scruffy) AND YOU ATE MULTIPLE DRIED LEAVES AND ROCKS OFF THE GROUND!
+Eris: AND YOU ASK ME WHY????

 %End of Part 7

 EpFin